NEW REPORT: The AI and observability gap for frontend teams

 1. Profile and benchmark

-Profiling is important because it allows engineers to pinpoint parts of the functions or sections of code that are resource-intensive.
+Profiling is an important step in app optimization because it allows engineers to pinpoint parts of the functions or sections of code that are resource-intensive.
 Benchmarking is equally important because it helps contextualize the key performance metrics you’re tracking.

 While many test on emulators, it’s always better to test on actual devices when possible.
 This is because testing on a device gives you insight into the performance of your app under a variety of conditions, including different operating systems, network conditions, battery levels, and user behaviors.